 [X] Utilizo la aplicación FluentU mucho por poder hablar mejor.

-After enjoying some authentic Spanish videos through the app, however, the improved speaker will say:
+After enjoying some authentic Spanish videos through the authentic Spanish videos on the app, however, the improved speaker will say:

 Utilizo la aplicación FluentU mucho para poder hablar mejor. — I use the FluentU app a lot so that I can speak better.

 The general rule is that when you’re thinking of the future or of moving forward, you’re going to choose para, and not its poor, backward-looking sister por.

 7. I passed in front of…

 Sometimes antes and delante can cause a bit of confusion.
 You definitely shouldn’t say:

 He pasado por delante de la piscina. — I passed in front of the pool.